vicisjs/vicis/docs/Configuration.md

   defaults: {},
   // If value id defined in object - no error thrown
   defined: [],
+  // Remove from object listed properties.
+  // Applies after all other transformations.
+  // Overrides `pick` configuration.
+  exclude: [],
-  // Remove from object listed properties
+  // Remove from object listed properties.
+  // Applies before all other transformations.
   omit: [],
   // Picks from object only listed properties and ignore all other properties
   pick: [],